-A lot of times, people suffering from Depression can have a strong desire to get away from everything.
-This is why they often pull away from friends, family, and activities, because their feelings tend to overwhelm everything.
-Paradigm can be a healthy escape and a strong experience of treatment, combined.
-We find that the beautiful setting- off the beaten path, away from much of the noise of normal life, can help people feel more free and open during treatment.
+A teen suffering from depression often has a strong desire to get away from everything.
+This is why the teen often pulls away from friends, family, and activities.
+Paradigm can be a healthy escape for teens, helping them find some peace while starting them on the path of depression treatment.
+Taking refuge away from the bustle of the city can help people feel freer and more open during teenage depression therapy and treatment.

 Not A Big Crowd

 Many times, one of the biggest stressors in an adolescent’s life is the huge swarm of people watching, and often judging, every move.
-It can feel extremely intimidating to be honest and open (about feeling depressed) and impossible to change, while you’re dealing with all of that every day.
-The small number of people at Paradigm can often make for an easier time in treatment, because it’s just easier to focus on yourself.
+It can feel intimidating to be honest and open your feelings, especially when you’re dealing with depression.
+The small number of people at Paradigm can often make for an easier time in teen depression treatment, giving you the space to focus on your own depression treatment.

 This is a top-notch organization with extremely talented therapists, clean and safe